Client-Centric vs. Investment-Centric Marketing at Asset Management Firms

 What Is Your Message?

-There are two camps – firms that can focus on messaging (and do) and firms who can’t.
+There are two camps – firms that can focus on client-centric messaging (and do) and firms who can’t.
 The ones who can’t are busy managing money.
 So, they need help to craft their message and train their people on how to deliver it.
 Investment-centric firms tend to let investment teams drive content, wherein the messaging focuses on investment strategies.
 When firms operate out of this culture, it comes through in the way they talk about products, meaning they get nitty-gritty about the process.
 But people don’t care about that.
 Everybody’s got a core bond fund.
 Everybody’s got a large-cap value fund.
 So what makes a firm different?
 Think about it; you can’t spell customer(s) without CUSTOM, and firms are struggling to customize their sales approach because of the way their businesses are structured.

 Even when the customer is well-defined, there are still thorny issues to confront because every firm has multiple channels.
 Each customer segment has different needs, so they’ll respond very differently to marketing outreach.
 For example, institutional clients rarely respond to email.
 They’re listening to their consultants.
 Some firms struggle to translate a high-touch institutional heritage into a retail environment.
 By asking themselves “what are three reasons why financial advisors care to take a call from our firm”, they can boil down the value proposition to guide their messaging, content and sales efforts.
 On the other hand, HNW teams lean more towards the richness and the feel, not about the content.
 This group is interested in the brand, the presentation, and the packaging.
 In contrast, salespeople on the institutional side don’t care what the branding looks like, as long as the content is very focused on what the client is requesting.